 I was born in Los Angeles, in 1959, the only (but for one other) child of a handsome radio DJ and an ex dancer of great (but fading) beauty.
 I fled LA with my family, at the age of three, for reasons having to do with a deal gone terribly wrong (actually, here’s the story: my father arranged and promoted a very early Aretha Franklin concert and it was such a success he put on another, renting a bigger venue… and “lost his shirt” and the shirts of several others, who weren’t happy).
 We fled to Chicago.
 First stop, my grandmother’s house.
 I always called it “my grandmother’s house” but often referred to “my grandfather’s garage”.
 I met F. Small when I was seven.
 In my memories F. Small speaks like a grownup but that can’t be accurate.

 I’m not sure if “friend” is the right term but F. was a kid I played with and the way I’ve managed to remember his name, more than forty year later, is that F. was small.
-Fred had a built-in mnemonic attached to his name that I’ve never, until now, wondered if he outgrew.
+F. had a built-in mnemonic attached to his name that I’ve never, until now, wondered if he outgrew.
 Which would segue nicely into a philosophical monologue on the subject of a question that has long fascinated me (do names, in some cases, determine the fates of their possessors?) if this chapter weren’t about cocksucking instead.

 It’s not really, or exclusively, or more than tangentially, about cocksucking, this chapter.
 It’s about friendship.
 It’s about people we lose in the gently-radioactive mists of modern Time (a Time that has no time for itself).
 And cocksucking.

 But it’s mostly about B—.
 Who we’ll call Tadzio.
 Or, no: Encolpius.